syncfusion-content/javascript-docs/js/Grid/Editing.md

 ![](Editing_images/Editing_img8.png)

-N> Use [`titleColumn`](https://help.syncfusion.com/api/js/ejgrid#members:editsettings-titleColumn "titleColumn") property of editSettings to change the the title for editform apart from the primarykey column value.
+N> Use [`titleColumn`](https://help.syncfusion.com/api/js/ejgrid#members:editsettings-titleColumn "titleColumn") property of editSettings to change the the title for edit form apart from the primarykey column value.

 ### Dialog Template Form